Denver Personal Injury Lawyers

 It is possible that the insurance company can negotiate with the hospital and providers in order to reduce the total amounts that are owed, effectively keeping medical expenses under the maximum cap.
 In some cases, however, the insurer, too, is more interested in its own bottom line, and may only pay what it deems it is obligated to pay, not the entire balance, negotiated or otherwise.

-For example, if there are injuries that require rehabilitation, the responsible party’s insurance company may deem this medical care as unnecessary and refuse to pay the relating bill.
 This is where it becomes necessary to consult with an attorney to protect the victim’s rights, and while retaining legal help may seem like an extreme reaction to the situation, it has the potential to be beneficial for the victim because its sole purpose is to protect the victim of the auto accident.

 An attorney can determine the best course of action to ensure that all medical bills relating to the accident injury are covered in full along with potential coverage for lost wages, pain and suffering, and any other damages the injured party incurred as a result of the incident.